 Backpacker Car Buy & Sell Groups

 Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans after their travels.
 Take a look at the 5 Must Join Facebook Groups for Backpackers in New Zealand for some groups you can join, some of which are dedicated to selling backpacker vehicles.
-For more advice on using Facebook Groups, see15 Simple Tips to Kill It on Backpacking Facebook Groups.
+For more advice on using Facebook Groups, see the 15 Simple Tips to Kill It on Backpacking Facebook Groups.

 The Pros of Backpacker Car Buy & Sell Groups

 - Lots of choice for cars with camping gear

 - Often cheap, as sellers usually want to make a quick sale before leaving the country.